How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 - Safari: I don’t use Safari, but you can open the page source code this way.
 Click “Develop” in the menu bar, then select Show Page Source—Web Inspector from the options menu.

-- Brave/Vivaldi/Tor: Ctrl + U shortcut or right-click view page source works with most web browsers.
+- Brave/Vivaldi/Tor: Ctrl + U shortcut or right-click view page source.

-You can copy text from shielded sites with the page source, but that’s not always the most suitable approach.
-It’s also barred on some sites, but you can try this if the other methods don’t work.
+So in reality, you can copy text from sites with the page source, but that’s not always the most suitable approach.
+It’s also barred on some sites, but you can try this if the others don’t work.

 5. Using The Browser’s Print Feature

-Usually, browsers have a feature for printing; otherwise, you can convert a page into a PDF file.
-Also, this method can be used to grab text from secured web pages – but there are addons for restricting the Print-PDF feature.
+Browsers usually have a printing feature; otherwise, you can convert a page into a PDF file.
+This method can also grab text from secured web pages, but there are add-ons for restricting the Print-PDF feature.

-I’ve noticed good results with this approach with Firefox and Microsoft Edge.
+I’ve had good results with Firefox and Edge using this approach.
 Most of the time, Chrome’s Print – PDF feature works well, but not all websites support it.
-Also, you can download the PDF file to your PC with this method.

 So, I’m gonna convert this page to a PDF document with Chrome.

+Yes, you can download the PDF file to your PC with this method.
 You can save it as a PDF, but I’d recommend previous methods for copying a specific text part.
-This is a simple method of grabbing content from locked web pages, but you must respect the author’s rights and content policies.

 Some sites don’t disable right-clicking; however, you can’t copy the text, so you can use Ctrl+S to save the web page.

 If it works, open the file in any browser to view the content.
-I’m not saying it’s always practical – however, there are several tools available to secure copytext.
+Obviously, that isn’t always practical; there are several ways to keep copytext safe.

-Each of these approaches is different from one process to another, so sometimes, it may be effective.
+After that, I think you found the answer to how to copy content from protected websites.
+Each of these approaches is different from one process to another.
 You can see that content protection strategies are mainly used in the WordPress documentation.